oscarlr/MsPAC/cfg_readme.md

 SV calling directory = MsPAC/sv_calling
 reference = input_data/chr22.fa
 ```
-`SV calling directory` is the directory with the output from the `sv-calling` MsPAC step. `reference` is the genome reference.
+`SV calling directory` is the directory with the output from the `sv-calling` MsPAC step. `reference` is the genome reference in fasta format.

 ```
 [Other params]